 Why should people stay in San Javier during the winter?

 San Javier is a good choice for snowbirds because of the beautiful beaches and promenade with bars and restaurants.
 The beaches are less commercialized than some other places and that can give you a more relaxed feeling.
 Winters are a great time to visit because of usually fine weather.
 The shallow waters are great for water-related activities like sailing and paddling.
 The area is safe and has enough shops for a good shopping experience.
 The festivals like the annual Romería de San Blas in February and the arrival of The Three Kingsattract and gather visitors and locals from the neighboring municipalities.
 They are an embodiment of color and joy and offer a truly Spanish experience.

 The climate of the Murcia region is considered the most ideal throughout Spain.
 San Javier like its neighboring areas boasts the highest sunshine hours and lowest rainfall which makes it a perfect destination.
 The temperature usually varies between 18°C - 20°C (64°F - 68°F) during the day and can drop at night.

 This town is famous for its numerous surrounding beaches which are not as spoiled as some other areas and safe for water activities like sailing.
 Other places to visit besides the beaches in San Javier are:

 - Mar Menor is a coastal saltwater lagoon in the Iberian Peninsula.
 It is the largest lagoon in Spain.
-The lagoon is separated from the Mediterranean Sea by La Manga del Mar Menor, a sandbar 22 meter (72 feet) in length.
+The lagoon is separated from the Mediterranean Sea by La Manga del Mar Menor, a sandbar 22 km (14 Miles) in length.